sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: client solutions

-As **Director of Engineering for Oblong's Client Solutions division** *(2010-2018)*, I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for clients such as IBM, McKinsey, and ESPN.
-Our skill in crafting interactive spatial experiences at massive scale -- 100 million pixels rendered in realtime -- earned industry recognition, awards, and enduring client relationships.
-With less than a tenth of company headcount, the group often earned a much higher fraction of company revenue.
+**Director of Engineering, Client Solutions** *(2010-2018)*.
+I grew and led an interdisciplinary team of engineers and designers who created a series of immersive environments for clients including IBM, McKinsey, and ESPN — interactive spatial experiences at massive scale, 100 million pixels rendered in realtime.

-On this team, I contributed individually, managed client relationships, defined technical architecture, and ultimately led the entire group.
+With less than a tenth of company headcount, the group regularly earned a much larger fraction of company revenue.
+I contributed individually, defined technical architecture, managed client relationships, and ultimately led the entire group.

 <!-- ![warehouse 1](images/warehouse-1.jpg) -->
 ![warehouse 1](https://media.githubusercontent.com/media/sandover/sandover.github.io/main/static/images/warehouse-1.jpg)